 - Outlining our Vision, values and areas of focus.

-- The current strategic plan of the USC.
-A reference document for the Corporation to provide strategic direction for all facets of the Corporation.
+- A reference document for the Corporation to provide strategic direction for all facets of the Corporation.

 - A guide to the execution of the previous strategic plan, A Vision to Lead.
 Specifies areas of action that should be undertaken to meet the expectations of the strategic plan and identifies the individuals responsible for carrying them out.